AzeemIdrisi/PhoneSploit-Pro/README.md

 #### On Linux / macOS :

-Make sure all the [required](https://github.com/AzeemIdrisi/PhoneSploit-Pro#requirements) softwares are installed.
+Make sure all the [required](https://github.com/AzeemIdrisi/PhoneSploit-Pro#requirements) software are installed.

 Open terminal and paste the following commands :
 ```